 Well, this is a brand new SX90R Shadow (serial 126xxx) - ordered

-as it gets.
+as hot-off-the-press as it gets.
 And it's perfect.

 dealing with - but as it was a mail-order purchase I think it's

 only fair to put that down to a spot of jiggling in transit.

 The big deal is that the tone holes are level.
 All of them.
 Spot